Easy search categories by area & cuisine

 Braised Shoulder of Lamb / Lamb fat onions & mint

-It’s just the 10th day after they’ve opened, so there are still some creases (in the kitchen) to be ironed out, although service has been impeccable throughout.
+It’s just the 10th day since they opened, so there are still some creases to be ironed out, although service has been impeccable throughout.
 Our bill is a hugely wine-weighted £435.38 (£152.50 Food / £234.50 Drinks / £48.38 Service Charge) but it’s an easily doable £100 a head with good wine, plus service charge.

 It’s at least one step beyond Opus… and just what the city needs.